gwlucastrig/gridfour/README.md

 the Gridfour is based on old ideas, we hope that our G93 library will provide a convenient tool for investigators developing new techniques for compressing geophysical and scientific data in raster form.
-G93 makes it very easy to extend the Gridfour codebased and add new data compression capabilities.
+G93 makes it very easy to extend the Gridfour code and add new data compression capabilities.
 Our hope is that by providing this tool, investigators will be able to focus on their own research and leave the details of file-management to the G93 tools.